menu

 The people who call Pittstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pittstown residents report their race to be White, followed by Asian.
 Important ancestries of people in Pittstown include Italian, German, Irish, Polish, and English.

 The most common language spoken in Pittstown is English.
-Other important languages spoken here include German/Yiddish and Portuguese.
+Other important languages spoken here include Spanish and German/Yiddish.

 Notable & Unique Neighborhood Characteristics